ryanliupie/CompTIA-Network-N10-008-Notes/README.md

 <hr>

 ## How To Study? 🎧☕
 <p> It's important that you do not just write everything down.
 Understand what you are writing and put it in your own words that you can understand.
-It sounds typical but it's the foundation in retaining information.
+It sounds typical but it's the foundation for retaining information.
 For example, if you do not understand a certain top, check other resources that can explain the topic in a different way.
 After understanding the topic, apply it in the real world.

 For example, if you are trying to understand what Coaxial cables or Ethernet cables look like; go to your main source of "networking gear" and take a look.